ctuning/ck-request/README.md

   --platform_init_uoa={one of above CK entries}
 ```

-You can find more details on this [wiki](https://github.com/ctuning/ck/wiki/Farms-of-CK-machines).
+You can find more details in this [wiki](https://github.com/ctuning/ck/wiki/Farms-of-CK-machines).

 ## Adding portable experimental workflow to build and run project